 Proposals can be submitted for

-- Large projects (more than 2 million core hours),
+- Large (NHR) project: more than 12 million core hours

 Who can apply?

 Proposals can be submitted from members of German universities or research institutions located in Germany.